psema4/pine/auto-pine/README.md

 1. `sudo ./start-edit-session.sh`
 1. Edit files under `/mnt/pine-distro-loop/`
- 1. If using NFS, opy any files you want to keep from `/opt/pine-distro-nfs/` to `/mnt/pine-distro-loop/`
+ 1. If using NFS, copy any files you want to keep from `/opt/pine-distro-nfs/` to `/mnt/pine-distro-loop/`
 1. `sudo ./stop-edit-session.sh`
 1. If using NFS:
  1. `./reload-nfs.sh`

 ### Write to SD Card

-See the [RPi Easy SD Card Setup guide](http://elinux.org/RPi_Easy_SD_Card_Setup) to learn how to write the generated image files to your SD card.
+Run one (or both) of the following to generate `pine-sd.img` and/or `pine-sd-nfs.img` in the distro folder.
+See the [RPi Easy SD Card Setup guide](http://elinux.org/RPi_Easy_SD_Card_Setup) to learn how to write these generated image files to your SD card.

 ##### No NFS